Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 The problem is, customers will often place a telephone call or reach out verbally for reasons that are conducive to building a lead.
 Industries with complex, costly products or services — such as automotive or health care — may do more business over the phone because people call to ask specific questions.
 Phone calls are 10 times more likely to convert than a form for this reason.

-You need to find a CRM that can handle this kind of data so you can capture, classify and reference it later.
+You need to find a CRM that can handle this kind of data so you can capture, classify, and reference it later.

 This point ties in with the one above.
 Rating and capturing are similar processes, though they are not exactly the same.
 Rating involves taking a look at singular or smaller segments of calls and data.
 Measurement is more about understanding the entire flow — the bigger picture, so to speak.
 For instance, you should be measuring the total volume of calls your business receives.
 Breaking that down further, you should be able to categorize what calls are associated with specific products or services, too.

 It’s also about the performance metrics.
 How many calls are your employees answering?
-How many were for support or problems, and how many of those issues did they solve?
+Which ones were for support or problems, and how many of those issues did they solve?
 How many calls did you miss?
 How many leads slipped through your fingers?
 What’s the average duration of each call, and what caused it to end prematurely, if it did so?
 What are the peak times of day for incoming calls?
 What times are most effective for answered calls?

 You can find answers to all of the above questions by measuring the incoming data, which should be one of the first things you set up.
 Your company can then leverage this information to see how efficient or well your sales and support teams are doing.
 You could better understand the processes, and identify what areas need improvement or outright reboots.

 You’ll want to be able to clearly attribute your incoming calls back to a marketing channel or point of origin.
 What influenced that prospect to call, rather than use another form of communication?
 What advertisement directed them to the phone number?
 Which ad campaigns are getting the most results?
-Call tracking allows you to attribute calls to their source, which then allows you to rate and measure your marketing tactics and discern what is driving conversions.
-You can roll all this into your general marketing strategy.

 Next, you’ll want to find a way to track and use data associated with the channels themselves.
 In other words, you’ll want to be able to clearly attribute calls back to a marketing channel or point of origin.
 What influenced that prospect to call, rather than another form of communication?
-What keyword, marketing campaign or web page directed them to the phone number?
+What keyword, marketing campaign, or web page directed them to the phone number?
 When they called, what were they looking for?
 What kinds of prospects or clients are calling?

 The most important aspect is obviously attributing calls to their source, which allows you to rate and measure your marketing tactics and discern what is driving conversions.
-Of course, you can roll all this into your general marketing strategy to help improve your advertising, content and more.
+Of course, you can roll all this into your general marketing strategy to help improve your advertising, content, and more.
 But by providing attribution, you also gain a variety of insights about your audience and the channels they’re using.

 One thing that happens naturally with online customers — especially when tracking their activities — is that you categorize or segment them.
 This step is essential — after all, it’s the whole concept of a demographic.
 You need to understand the age, generation, income bracket and interests your prospects are tied to.
 This step is a little more difficult with phone calls or conversations, because you’re probably not asking the customer to provide these details.

 However, there are other ways to categorize your phone callers, and that’s the point.
 Learn to segment them as necessary based on your business and marketing processes.
-Are they calling to buy a product, find out more information or request help from your support team?
+Are they calling to buy a product, find out more information, or request help from your support team?

 With the ideal CRM, you can also merge existing customer data to include important details.
 For example, credit card companies know just about everything about a customer.
-This information includes their age, credit rating and what they did last summer.
+This information includes their age, credit rating, and what they did last summer.

-Another way in which call tracking is extremely helpful is by providing information such as a caller’s age, location, or income bracket, so you can categorize them into groups to see which demographics seem to be responding best to your advertising efforts.
-Then when you plan future marketing campaigns, you can look at these patterns to determine the best places and times to feature your ads in order to reach those with whom you will most likely get the best results.
+Another way in which call tracking is extremely helpful is by providing consumer profile information, such as a caller’s age, location, or income bracket, so you can categorize them into groups.
+This helps you see which demographics seem to be responding best to your advertising efforts.

 Hopefully, you’re already recording all relevant calls and interactions.
 If you’re not, you need to start doing so immediately.